I study how babies and toddlers develop emotionally in their daily relational ecosystems.

 As a developmental cognitive and affective neuroscientist, I study the brain-behavior mechanisms shaping children’s emotional development in their early relationships.

 As a policy advocate, I help translate existing science into publicly funded programs (child care, pre-K, Head Start) to ensure that all young children have access to ideal learning environments that support their development.
+I am also engaged with and concerned about the rapid influx of AI toys and bots into babies’ lives.

 I occasionally consult as a strategist on projects related to the protection and expansion of democracy in the US, and I am interested in building bridges between affective science and political strategy for progressive causes.